machine/machine.specifications/README.markdown

 #### Build from source

-The easiest way to build MSpec from source is to clone the git repository on github and build the MSpec solution.
-If you do not intend to fork/contribute changes MSpec, you can anonymously clone the github repo with the following command (If terms like "git" and "clone the git repository" are moon language to you, you can learn more [here](http://book.git-scm.com)) .:
+The easiest way to build MSpec from source is to clone the git repository on GitHub and build the MSpec solution.
+If you do not intend to fork/contribute changes MSpec, you can anonymously clone the GitHub repo with the following command.
+If terms like "git" and "clone the git repository" are moon language to you, you can learn more [here](http://book.git-scm.com).

-git clone git://github.com/machine/machine.specifications.git
+`git clone git://github.com/machine/machine.specifications.git`

+Start the build by running `build.cmd` right from the cloned directory.

 The solution file is located, relative to the root of the repo, at `Source\Machine.Specifications.sln`.